 Support for Pregnant Students Policy

-A student will need to plan the academic implications of her pregnancy with her Programme Chairperson.
+A student will need to discuss their pregnancy with their Programme Chairperson or Principal Supervisor to be clear on any academic implications.
 The student may wish to defer a Semester or year or seek alternatives.
-The University will respect the student’s wishes as far as this is practicable within the limitations of the academic structures.
+The University will respect the students’ wishes as far as this is practicable within the limitations of the academic structures.
+In cases of deferral on grounds of pregnancy, the student’s grades will not be negatively affected, and the result of the deferred module will be taken as the grade for calculation of the annual progression mark.

-If students experience medical issues or complications during pregnancy and need to be absent from class or require extensions, the normal ‘extenuating circumstances’ procedure should be used.
-Staff should support students’ requests where feasible and academically viable but such requests should be supported by a note from the medical practitioner, as per normal procedures.
+If students experience medical issues or complications during pregnancy and need to be absent from class or require extensions, the normal ‘Extenuating Circumstances’ procedure should be used.
+Staff should support students’ requests where feasible and academically viable, but such requests should be supported by a note from the medical practitioner, as per normal procedures.

 In the cases of all placements, the University will endeavour to facilitate the student in securing a placement location which is conducive to the student’s pregnancy or care of the newborn.